Brian McKnight: Warner Brothers: Ten and performances (2005–2014)

-In early 2005, McKnight made a camei appearance in Mariah Carey's "It's Like That" music video directed by Brett Ratner.
+In early 2005, McKnight made a cameo appearance in Mariah Carey's "It's Like That" music video directed by Brett Ratner.
 In late 2005, McKnight signed with Warner Bros.
 Records and released the album Ten during December 2006.
 It was his only studio album with the label.
 Three singles were released from the album: "Find Myself in You" (which originally appeared on the soundtrack to the 2006 Tyler Perry movie Madea's Family Reunion), "Used to Be My Girl" and "What's My Name".
 In October 2007, McKnight made his Broadway debut in the show Chicago.

 Between 2006 and 2010, McKnight hosted The Brian McKnight Morning Show, a radio show with Pat Prescott on KTWV The Wave in Los Angeles.
 The show was briefly simulcast on KHJZ-FM, Smooth Jazz 95.7 The Wave in Houston.
 In January 2009, McKnight hosted "The Brian McKnight Show" on 98.7 KISS-FM in New York City.
-In 2009, he appeared as a performer in the eighth season of Celebrity Apprentice.
+In 2009, he appeared as a performer in the eighth season of The Celebrity Apprentice.
 Each celebrity played to raise money for the charity of his or her choice.
 He elected to play for Youthville USA.
 Between September 2009 and May 2010, he hosted The Brian McKnight Show, a late night talk show billed as a combination of talk and variety which aired in syndication.
 McKnight sang the national anthem for MLB Opening Day in Cincinnati, Ohio with his sons Brian, Jr. and Niko on March 31, 2011.
 He had sung the national anthem for the 1997 NBA All-Star Game in Cleveland, Game 6 of the 2002 World Series in Anaheim, California (near his Los Angeles home), and the 2005 Major League Baseball All-Star Game in Detroit.
 He has sung the anthem throughout his career at numerous places.
 He sang "God Bless America" in the 7th inning of Game 7 of the National League Championship Series in San Francisco on October 22, 2012.